afra-akbas/cmpe250/README.md

 In this course, we have learned many data structures and algorithms in C++.
 Stacks, queues, heaps, and graphs are some of them.
 All projects are in C++ language, and related structures are used according to the project.

 Project 1 - Implementing a survey tool for a class.
 A vector is used in this project.
+Project 3 - Implementing a shortest and safe path-finder for Ali Baba.